 “I’m tellin’ you guys to cut it out!
 Knock it off!
 I’m an old man, for cryin out loud!”
 We were quite relieved he was all right, but boy, did he have a strong grip!
 He let go quite suddenly, muttering to himself as he took his jacket from the hook and left the shop to get his coffee.
 “Crazy, no-good…I’m an old man…gonna be my end…you vicious little…”

-Ken and I accomplished nothing of note for the rest of the day, being content merely to look as if we were organizing the pressroom while laughing hysterically as we recounted the sequence again and again, each from out own point of view.
+Ken and I accomplished nothing of note for the rest of the day, being content merely to look as if we were organizing the pressroom while we recounted the sequence again and again through suffocating laughter, each relating it from his own point of view.
 “How did you know where to drop the lens?”
 I asked him.
 And, “Did it really sound as glorious as I thought it did when the glass was shredded across the floor?”

 Even Joe Junior, who returned some minutes after and tried to lecture us about productivity on company time, burst into laughter when he saw the lens.

 “Cripes!” said Junior, “No wonder he nearly had a coronary!
 Look at that thing!”

 “It was a masterful performance, Joe,” said Ken.
 “You should’ve seen it.”

 “Like heck I should’ve,” Joe retorted, “I’d’ve fired both your butts on the spot.”